CartoDB/airship/packages/components/src/components/legends/README.md

 Airship offers a big selection of legends to add to your visualizations.
 They are named after three factors:

-- Dimension they represent (color / size)
+- Dimension they represent (color / size).
-- Type of representation (bins / category / continuous)
+- Type of representation (bins / category / continuous).
-- Geometry
+- Geometry.

 And all follow the following format: